asharif123/ecommerce-back-end/README.md

 This program was created using Javascript, Sequelize to access the MySQL database, and Express.js to listen to different routes for posting/deleting/updating/fetching data for categories, products, and product tags.

+# Demo of Project

+The following video demos functionality on how to run the ecommerce-backend program.